andrew2020wit/af-video-player/README.md

 This is a web-based video player focused on watching movies with subtitles.

-The main feature is the unique subtitle functionality:
+This player has its drawbacks and is not intended for mass use.
+I wrote it for personal use.

+Use of this player by others assumes certain technical skills and a willingness to figure things out.

+## Features

 1. Subtitles are displayed in a column.
 2. Secondary subtitles are displayed as a translation tooltip when hovering over a subtitle.
 3. Clicking a word in a subtitle opens an online dictionary for that word in a new tab.
 You can define your own online dictionary in the settings.

-This player has its drawbacks and is not intended for mass use.
-I wrote it for personal use.

-Use of this player by others assumes certain technical skills and a willingness to figure things out.
+4. Click on the subtitle time to go to that point in the video.
+5. Remembers the position of the last watched video (by filename).
+6. Hotkeys.

 ## Screenshots

 ![Screenshot](./screens/1-open-popup.png)
 ![Screenshot](./screens/2-pause.png)
 ![Screenshot](./screens/3-tooltip.png)

-## All Features

-1. Subtitles are displayed in a column.
-2. Secondary subtitles are displayed as a translation tooltip when hovering over a subtitle.
-3. Clicking a word in a subtitle opens an online dictionary for that word in a new tab.
-You can define your own online dictionary in the settings.
-4. Remembers the position of the last watched video (by filename).
-5. Hotkeys.

 ## Hotkeys